-- > Band This field displayed the operating frequency being configured. - > Mode This field determines the wireless mode which the router works on. - 11an mixed - Select if you are using both 802.11a and 802.11n wireless clients. - 11a/n/ac mixed Select if you are using 802.11a, 802.11n and 802.11ac wireless clients. - Channel This field determines which operating frequency will be used.
+- Band - This field displayed the operating frequency being configured. - > Mode - This field determines the wireless mode which the router works on. - 11bg mixed Select if you are using both 802.11b and 802.11g wireless clients. - 11bgn mixed Select if you are using a mix of 802.11b, 11g, and 11n wireless clients. - > Channel Width - Select any channel width from the drop-down list.
+The default setting is "Auto", which can adjust the channel width for your clients automatically. - Channel This field determines which operating frequency will be used.
 It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point.
-If you select "Auto", then the AP will select the best channel automatically. - 8.
-Then you will see the Finish page. - If you don't make any change on the Wireless page, you will see the Finish page as shown in Figure 3-14.
-Click the Finish button to finish the Quick Setup.
+If you select "Auto", then the AP will select the best channel automatically. - 7.
+Configure the basic parameters for 5GHz wireless network in the following screen as shown in Figure 3-14, and then click Next.